 Teddy Pendergrass is one of the artists you’re likely to hear more than just one song from on THE BEAT.
-Our Hump Day Classic Concerts are an opportunity for us to highlight the most important people in the music we bring to you each day.
-The voices, the bands, the real artists, artists that will stand the test of time, artists that are true Beat artists.
-Their music brings back memories from a much better era of music, an era we treasure and cherish.
+We love to bring you special features like this to highlight a great artist.
+Voices, bands, real, true artists that stand the test of time.
+Their music, their artistry brings back memories from a much better era of music, an era we treasure and cherish.

 Today we invite you back to 1979 for one of the shows Teddy performed at the Sahara in Las Vegas.